abilandz/PH8124/Lecture_9/Lecture_9.md

 ```
 the exit status of **timeout** is 0.

-As the last remark, we indicate that the command **timeout** can deal only with **Linux** commands running in a separate process, and not for instance with **Bash** functions or built-in commands, because they run in the same process as parent shell.
-Looking from a different angle, this can be also understood as follows: **timeout** is a child process of current shell, and therefore cannot change what is happening in its parent shell.
+As the last remark, we indicate that the command **timeout** can deal only with **Linux** commands running in a separate process and not, for instance, with **Bash** functions or built-in commands, because they run in the same process as the parent shell.
+Looking from a different angle, this can be also understood as follows: **timeout** is a child process of the current shell, and therefore, cannot change what is happening in its parent shell.
 Therefore:

 ```bash
 # Correct usage of 'timeout':